DumplingsDevs/Pipelines/README.md

 ------

 <i>```Discover the power of the most advanced pipeline creator in the .NET ecosystem!
 Our library is perfectly tailored for crafting pipelines for Queries, Commands, Domain Events, and beyond.
-Whether you're seeking to separate code execution logic from its invocation (Mediation pattern) our tool provides the flexibility to make your vision come to life.
-The only limitation is your imagination.``` </i>
+Whether you're seeking to separate code execution logic from its invocation (Mediation pattern) our tool provides the flexibility to make your vision come to life.``` </i>

 ----